-EL DORADO HILLS, Calif. — The Bureau of Land Management Central California Resource Advisory Council (RAC) will meet virtually on Wednesday, June 22, from 8:30 a.m. to 12:30 p.m.
-The public is welcome to participate but must register in advance.
+EL DORADO HILLS, Calif. – The Bureau of Land Management Central California Resource Advisory Council (RAC) will meet virtually on Wednesday, Nov.
+2, from 1 to 4 p.m.
+The public must register in advance to participate.

-“We are looking forward to discussing the Keysville area with the public and our partners as well as impacts of increased recreation, projects throughout the district, and wildland fire prevention activities,” said Central Coast District Manager Chris Heppe.
+“We look forward to discussing specific activities occurring in the Bishop Field Office as well as projects throughout the district,” said Central California District Manager Chris Heppe.
 “By getting involved in these efforts, we all can help shape the future management of our public lands.”

 The 12-member council advises the Secretary of the Interior, through the BLM, on a variety of planning and management issues associated with BLM public lands in central California.
 The BLM maintains 38 chartered advisory committees throughout the West.
 Each citizen-based council consists of members from diverse interests in local communities, who assist in the development of committee recommendations by sharing their unique perspectives.